 In 2009, Welling’s work was featured in the critically acclaimed historical survey, The Pictures Generation, 1974-1984, at the Metropolitan Museum of Art, New York, and in 2008, he participated in the Whitney Biennial.
 In 1992, his work was included in documenta IX.

-Welling is Area Head of Photography at UCLA and in the Fall of 2012 was a Visiting Professor at Princeton University.
+In 2014, Welling was named one of the recipients of the prestigious Infinity Award given by the International Center of Photography, New York.
+He is Area Head of Photography at UCLA and in the Fall of 2012 was a Visiting Professor at Princeton University.
 His work is held in major museum collections, including the Centre Georges Pompidou, Paris; Hammer Museum, Los Angeles; Kunstmuseum Wolfsburg, Germany; Los Angeles County Museum of Art; Metropolitan Museum of Art, New York; Museum of Contemporary Art, Los Angeles; Museum of Fine Arts, Boston; The Museum of Modern Art, New York; Solomon R. Guggenheim Museum, New York; Tokyo Metropolitan Museum of Photography; and the Whitney Museum of American Art, New York.
 He lives and works in Los Angeles.